pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--emic``: No parameters required.
 The main function option.
 - ``--eqtl-file``: See above description.
 - ``--sum-file``: See above description.
-- ``--beta-type``: Indicate whether the coefficients(i.e., betas) in the summary statistics file are conventional odds ratios.
-If yes, KGGSee will automatically transform the betas and SEs by the natural logarithm.
+- ``--beta-type``: the altenative types are 0, 1 or 2.
+Specially, 0 represents the coefficients of linear regression for a quantitative phenotype beta; 1 represents the coefficients of logistic regression or the logarithms of odds ratio for a qualitative phenotype; 2 represents the odds ratio for a qualitative phenotype.
 - ``--saved-ref``: See above description.
 - ``--out``: Specify the path and prefix name of the output files.
 The main output file is the Mendelian randomization analysis results for causal gene estimation, named ***.mr.gene.txt** or ***. gene.mr.gene.xls**.
 The following